 The PE department also coordinated a food drive last December with all their classes.
 They collected twice the amount of food as the previous year: 1,089 pounds of food!!
 That's the equivalent of about 835 meals for people without food in the Yakima Valley.
 Way to go Wilson students!!

-This spring, we will be collecting toiletries for Rod's House , the Yakima Valley homeless drop-in shelter for teens.
+We just completed our drive for toiletries for Rod's House , the Yakima Valley homeless drop-in shelter for teens.
 Even at Wilson, there are students who don't have a house to go home to, no where to wash up, make a meal, or sleep.
 Rods' House is the place they can go to have a hot meal, take a shower, and get a change of clean clothes.
-We will let you know more about that soon, or you can read about last year's drive below.
+We also included a clothing drive for the IDentity Project to benefit foster children in the Yakima Valley.
+We gathered over 1,600 items to help our community with the help of some amazing studetns in Mrs. Carmack's 6th grade, Mrs. May's 7th grade, and Mr. Hausske's 8th grade CAVS classes.
+They all had a special treat for caring about others and supporting our ASB We School drives this year.

 Almost all of our activities are part of the We Day/We Schools/Free the Children foundation to make our world a better place for everyone.
 Every kind word, every good deed, matters to someone.